OctopusDeploy/docs/docs/infrastructure/workers/worker-pools.md

 *How can I cordon off my worker pools so each team only has access to certain pools?*

-With the [Spaces](/docs/administration/spaces/index.md) feature of Octopus Deploy you can partition your Octopus server so that each of your teams can only access the projects, environments, and infrastructure, including workers.
+With the [Spaces](/docs/administration/spaces/index.md) feature of Octopus Deploy you can partition your Octopus Server so that each of your teams can only access the projects, environments, and infrastructure, including workers.

 *I see "leases" being taken out on particular workers in the deployment logs, can I get an exclusive lease for my deployment and clean off the worker once I'm done?*